+1. Courses

-- 1. Courses - The standard of the courses shall be worthy of an international school orienteering competition.
+- The standard of the courses shall be worthy of an international school orienteering competition.
 This means that the level shall be one step lower than full junior international competitions. - The navigational skills, concentration and running ability of the competitors shall be tested.
-All courses shall call upon a range of different orienteering techniques. - Courses for the Middle distance race and Sprint distance race shall require, in particular, a high level of concentration throughout the course, detailed map reading and frequent decision making. - Courses for Long distance race shall require route choice. - The course lengths shall be given as the length of the straight line from the start, via the controls to the finish, deviating for, and only for, physically impassable features (buildings, high fences, lakes, impassable cliffs etc.) - The total climb shall be given as the climb in meters along the optimum route. - The course planner/s shall have experience of planning junior competitions at national/international level.
+All courses shall call upon a range of different orienteering techniques. - Courses for the Middle distance race and Sprint distance race shall require, in particular, a high level of concentration throughout the course, detailed map reading and frequent decision making. - The course lengths shall be given as the length of the straight line from the start, via the controls to the finish, deviating for, and only for, physically impassable features (buildings, high fences, lakes, impassable cliffs etc.) - The total climb shall be given as the climb in meters along the optimum route. - The course planner/s shall have experience of planning junior competitions at national/international level.